 When I evaluate or help you create your book proposal, I will advise you about querying agents or editors regarding your proposal, assist you in writing a query letter, and help you create a strategic submissions plan.
 Please know that I only make personal recommendations to agents I’ve known for years when I truly feel the match between an agent and author would be an excellent one for both parties.

 “Nancy Peske’s support preparing my book proposal for submission was invaluable.
 I know that her skills and experience as an editor and writer gave me the edge that helped to get an agent and a publisher.”—Elena Mannes, author of The Power of Music: New Discoveries in the Science of Song

 There are two types of freelance editors: developmental editors and line editors.
 Each has different credentials and skills.
 Learn about each type of editor so you can choose one who is right for you at this time in your book’s development.
 Developmental editing should come before line editing.

 Misconceptions about freelance book editors abound on the Internet.
-Learn the truth about how to hire the right editor for YOUR book.
+Learn the truth about how to hire the right editor for your book.